craftingforchrist/guides/docs/ranks/ranks.md

 * **Recognition:** Your support shows that you care about the longevity and growth of the server.

 By contributing, you’re not just enhancing your own experience — you’re investing in a better experience for every player on the server.

----

-## Frequently Asked Questions

-**Q: Is the server free-to-play even if I don’t support it?**
-A: Absolutely!
-Crafting For Christ remains completely free for all players.
-Supporting the server is optional, but it helps us expand features and maintain quality.

-**Q: Are transactions secure?**
-A: Yes.
-All transactions are handled through secure payment systems, and your personal information is never shared.

-**Q: Can I get in-game perks without supporting?**
-A: While many perks are available through ranks, there are still numerous ways to enjoy the game fully as a free player.